- FFRF sues Pismo Beach over prayers, chaplain

-Judge Cameron McGowan Currie will preside over the case.
+Judge Cameron McGowan Currie presides over the case.

 FFRF filed suit in U.S. District Court in Montana, challenging the Forest Service's decision to renew a special permit for a "shrine to our Lord Jesus Christ" on federal property in the Rockies.
 The Knights of Columbus, a conservative Roman Catholic men's club, has placed a devotional shrine on Big Mountain near Whitefish Mountain's Resort Chair Two in Flathead National Forest, in violation of the Establishment Clause of the First Amendment to the Constitution.
 On June 24, 2013, U.S. District Judge Dana Christensen issued a ruling granting summary judgment for the Defendants.

 FFRF filed a notice of appeal on August 22, 2013.
 The case will be heard by the Ninth Circuit Court of Appeals.

 FFRF v.
 Geithner Parish Exemption (US District Court Western District of Wisconsin) (Sept.
 13, 2011)